maurogeorge/railsbourbon_sample/README.md

 # railsbourbon_sample

-This project is a [Rails](http://rubyonrails.org/) application used to SOMETHING.
+This project is a [Rails](http://rubyonrails.org/) application used to show how to start with [Bourbon](http://bourbon.io) and his family.

 ## Dependencies